 GASB 75 requires this data to be presented as part of a 10-year schedule, but it is not required to be presented retroactively prior to the implementation date of GASB 75.
-Years will be added to this added to this schedule in future years until 10 years of information is available.
+Years will be added to this schedule in future years until 10 years of information is available.